FUN AND FREE

-- Budding pilots will get a kick out of the National Museum of the United States Air Force in Ohio — you'll only pay for optional flight simulators or movies.
+- Budding pilots will get a kick out of the National Museum of the United States Air Force in Ohio — you'll pay only for optional flight simulators or movies.

 Free Zoos and Nature Centers for Kids

 It's hard to beat the zoo when it comes to a kid-friendly day out.
-And while many zoos charge a hefty kid's admission fee, you might be surprised that several are free.
+And while many zoos charge a hefty kids' admission fee, you might be surprised that several are free.
 Some of the most notable include:

 - The Smithsonian's National Zoo in Washington.
 Big bonus: It has pandas, always a kid-pleaser.